Michael-Evergreen/auto_chess/README.md

 # iterates through all characters
 for i in range(len(all_characters)):

-    # identify which row we are currently at (each row has 17 characters)
+    # identifies which row we are currently at (each row has 17 characters)
     row = math.floor(i/17)

     # calculates character's coordinate